 - Squeegee pressure

 Squeegee pressure will affect the volume of solder paste on the surface.
-In principle, under other conditions remain unchanged, the higher squeegee pressure is, the lower solder paste volume will be.
+In principle, under other conditions remain unchanged, the higher the squeegee pressure is, the lower solder paste volume will be.

 - Squeegee speed